 5. How you will pay for your order.

-Payment may be made by check, debit/credit card or student ID card.
+Payment may be made by check or debit/credit card.
 If paying by check, please mail to:

 PCOM Printing Solutions